 Video 1: Basketball Shot

-Open the “Basketball shot” video and complete tracking of the basketball.
-Remember a few things as you do this:

-Omit any points where the man’s hand is touching the basketball, and any points after the basketball has landed.

-Choose one point on the basketball (e.g. the top) to follow.

-Advance by a single frame for this video.
-The default fps (about 30) is correct.

-Note there is a meter stick on the ground that can be used to establish a scale.

-It will be most convenient to place the origin at the lower-left of the screen.

-Save your work in a place you will be able to find it again.

 Prelab GradeScope Q1.
 Take a screen capture of your tracking points (the picture, not the graph) (or use File/Export), and place it in your GradeScope document.

+2

 Video 2: Turntable@16RPM, Constant speed.

 Restart Vernier Video Analysis, open the “Turntable@16RPM” video and complete tracking of the red dot in the video for a SINGLE CIRCLE ONLY, STARTING AT FRAME 80 and advancing 5 frames per point.
 You do NOT want to place any points after the circle has been completed.